vmactions/solaris-vm/README.md

 All the `GITHUB_*` as well as `CI=true` env variables are passed into the VM.

-So, you will have the same directory and same defualt env variables when you `run` the CI script.
+So, you will have the same directory and same default env variables when you `run` the CI script.

 You can add NAT port between the host and the VM.